 Step 8: Green Card Arrival

-A few weeks later, the spouse will receive a visa stamp in their passport, allowing travel to the United States.
+But typically a few weeks later, the spouse will receive a visa stamp in their passport, allowing travel to the United States.

 After attending the interview, the spouse gets an immigrant visa and they have 6 months to enter the U.S.